knative/docs/docs/install/any-kubernetes-cluster.md

 {{< /tab >}} {{< /tabs >}}

-### Configuring DNS
+### Optional: Configuring DNS

+You can configure DNS to prevent the need to run curl commands with a host header.
-Follow the procedure for the DNS of your choice:
+To configure DNS, follow the procedure for the DNS of your choice below:

       <!-- This indentation is important for things to render properly. -->